Is Your Child An Orchid Or A Dandelion? Unlocking The Science Of Sensitive Kids

 Dr. Thomas Boyce, an emeritus professor of pediatrics and psychiatry at the University of California, San Francisco, has treated children who seem to be completely unflappable and unfazed by their surroundings — as well as those who are extremely sensitive to their environments.
 Over the years, he began to liken these two types of children to two very different flowers: dandelions and orchids.

-Broadly speaking, says Boyce, who also has spent nearly 40 years studying the human stress response, especially in children, most kids tend to be like dandelions, fairly resilient and able to cope with stress and adversity in their lives.
-But a minority of kids — those he calls the "orchid children" — are more sensitive and biologically reactive to their circumstances, which makes it harder for them to deal with stressful situations.
+Broadly speaking, says Boyce — who also has spent nearly 40 years studying the human stress response, especially in children — most kids tend to be like dandelions, fairly resilient and able to cope with stress and adversity in their lives.
+But a minority of kids, those he calls "orchid children," are more sensitive and biologically reactive to their circumstances, which makes it harder for them to deal with stressful situations.

 Like the flower, Boyce says, "the orchid child is the child who shows great sensitivity and susceptibility to both bad and good environments in which he or she finds herself or himself."